 - 1 Work in pairs.
-Discuss which phrases you would use to greet someone:

-- 1 for the first time?

-- 2 who you know in a formal context?

-- 3 who you know as a friend?
+Discuss which phrases you would - 1 greet someone for the first time? - 2 greet someone you know in a formal context? - 3 greet someone you know as a friend?

-How are things?How do you do?How are you?How's it going?Pleased to meet you.
+How are things?
+How do you do?
+How are you?
+How's it going?
+Pleased to meet you.

 - 2 1.7 Listen to a conversation on the street between two friends, Tahir and Grace.
-Answer the questions in pairs. - 1 When did Tahir and Grace last see each other? - 2 What have they been doing since they last met? - 3 What future arrangement do they make? - 3 1.7 Listen to the conversation again.
-Choose the expressions for meeting people (a-s) the speakers use.
+Answer the questions. - 1 When did Tahir and Grace last see each other? - 2 What have Tahir and Grace been doing since they last met? - 3 What future arrangement do they make? - 3 1.7 Listen to the conversation again.
+Tick the expressions for meeting people the speakers use.